pacosalasv/DRH_Addons_Hub/README.md

 ## Status legend

+- 🟢 **Released** — approved, published, and available in the marketplace.
 - 🟠 **Production Ready, Pending Approval** — ready for marketplace review or release preparation.
 - 🟣 **In Development** — actively being developed and open for feedback.